airspeed-velocity/asv/docs/source/installing.rst

 Installing airspeed velocity
 ============================

-**airspeed velocity** is known to work on Linux and Mac OS-X.  It's highly unlikely that it works on Microsoft Windows.
+**airspeed velocity** is known to work on Linux, Mac OS-X, and Windows.
 It is known to work with Python 2.6, 2.7, 3.2, 3.3 and 3.4.

 **airspeed velocity** is a standard Python package, with its installation based on ``setuptools``, and can be installed using::